 Instructions

-- Finely chop 1 garlic clove and add to ramekin with 7 g salt & 2 tsp malt vinegar, mash down slightly/crush together with a spoon –
+- Finely chop 1 garlic clove and add to ramekin with 7 g salt & 2 teaspoon malt vinegar, mash down slightly/crush together with a spoon or alternatively, grind garlic, salt and vinegar together in a mortar and pestle

-- Add 450 g Greek yoghurt to cucumber with 1 tbsp extra virgin olive oil and 1/4 tsp white pepper then stir to combine
+- To a bowl, add 450 g Greek yoghurt, with grated cucumber, 1 tablespoon extra virgin olive oil and ¼ teaspoon white pepper then stir to combine

 - Finally, mix through the garlic, vinegar and salt mixture